 This article outlines some key strategies for building good reading comprehension skills in non-native speakers.
 You’ll also find links to other helpful articles for teaching reading skills to ESL students.

 Check here for nearly 500 free downloadable and printable reading worksheets for ESL students.
-There are activities, lessons, and quizzes for English learners of all ages and skill levels.
+These activities, lessons, and quizzes are for English learners of all ages and skill levels.

 Comprehension Tools and Tips